 Blacksburg, VA 24061

 540-231-0919 | email@example.com

-Dr. Mukuni has attended professional development programs in a number of countries including Demark, China, the Netherlands, Tanzania, and Swaziland in areas of general management, administration, project management, small business management, and human resource management & development.
+Dr. Joseph Mukuni has attended professional development programs in a number of countries, including China, Denmark, the Netherlands, Swaziland, Tanzania, and in areas of general management, administration, project management, small business management, and human resource management and development.
 He has also attended international conferences in Botswana, Canada, France, Germany, Kenya, Malawi, Norway, South Africa, Switzerland, Zambia, and Zimbabwe.

 - Career and Technical Education Methodology

 - Career and Technical Education Policy Formulation & Evaluation

 - Project Management

 - MSc, Aston University, United Kingdom

 - Co-leader of the faculty led Zambia Study Abroad program